 Cultural Affairs Committee

 The Cultural Affairs Committee makes recommendations and advises the City Council regarding financial sponsorship and creation of activities promoting City residents’ cultural education and recreation.
 All members must be registered voters, and will serve for two years.
-Meetings are held on the third Monday of every month at 6:00 pm in the Recreation and Aquatic Center conference room.
+Meetings are held on the third Wednesday of every month at 6:30 pm at the Library.

 The Environmental Committee offers advisory opinions and recommendations to the City Council on environmental issues facing the city, serves as the planning committee for the City’s major environmental events, and explores new environmental initiatives.
 There are seven regular and two alternate members, and all are City residents with two year appointments.
-Meetings are held on the fourth Monday of every month at 6:00 pm in the Library Meeting Room.
+Meetings are held on the first Thursday of every month at 6:00 pm at the Library.

 Land Development Review Board

 The Land Development Review Board offers advisory opinions and recommendations to the City Council on matters involving the development of land within the City limits, and assists in preparation and amendment of the Comprehensive Plan, the Land Development Code, and property variances.
 Members receive three-year appointments.
 Meetings are held on the third Thursday of every month at 2:00 pm in City Hall Council Chambers.

 Louis I. Parrillo

 Alan Safranek, III